schenke-io/laravel-sheet-base/README.md

 }
 ```

 ### Endpoints
 A pipeline defines data flow between two designated points,
 called **endpoints**.
 You can define these endpoints in many ways.

-#### Accessing Files on Disks: Defining Endpoints
+#### Accessing Files
-* **Extending Existing Classes:** This approach leverages existing class structures with additional attributes for specific file types.
-* **Using Filename Extensions:** This method utilizes unique file extensions to identify and interact with different file formats.

-Use filenames when you just want to read and write to the default `sheet-base` disk.
-Use classes when you want to change the disk or want

-#### Endpoints as filenames
-In the following cases, endpoints can be defined in two ways:
+There are two ways to access files:

 ##### Extending Existing Classes
 Create a class that inherits from one of the provided endpoint classes.